onefrankguy/epic-loot/README.md

 Also, if you're left handed, make sure you pick up the Dual Wielding skill.

+There's a rambling soft of "why things are the way they are" comemntary in [the documentation][docs].
+It's full of design decision points and is worth worth reading if you like developer diaries.

 ## Credits ##

 Epic Loot is based on Mike Richey's [Decktet][] game [Tinker, Sailor, Soldier, Spy][tsss].